BlueTree242/JDAEventer/README.md

 public class MessageListener implements DiscordListener {

     @HandleEvent //default priority is NORMAL
-    public void onMessage(MessageReceivedEvent e) { //method name doesn't matter anymore
+    public void onMessage(MessageReceivedEvent e, EventInformation info) { //method name doesn't matter anymore, info is optional info.addNote("wasListened", true);
-        //now listen for your event whatever you want to do }

-    @HandleEvent(priority = HandlerPriority.MONITOR)
-    public void onLastListenMessage(MessageReceivedEvent e) {
+        //some code
+    }

-        //monitor means your listener will be the last to be called, you shouldn't delete message here }
+    @HandleEvent(priority = HandlerPriority.MONITOR) //monitor means your listener will be the last to be called, you shouldn't delete message here public void onLastListenMessage(MessageReceivedEvent e, EventInformation info) { //info is optional, if you don't need it then don't add it
+        System.out.println(info.getNoteBoolean("wasListened")); //should print true
+    }

     //onMessage() will be called before onLastListenMessage()!
+This guarantee that wasListened is true unless another third handler removes it.
 }
 ```

 # Recommendations

 - Don't delete message (or remove reaction in reaction event etc) if its MONITOR, if you wish you should use HIGHEST